Syssos/Learning_Go/0x07_Structs/README.md

 This is because at runtime the structs type definition cannot be changed.
 This means there is no way for the code to "update" the values a struct holds on the fly.
 If a struct is not supposed to contain the data the only way to essentually remove it is by setting it to "empty".

 ## 03_Methods

+This example shows how methods are created and used.
+While the example is just printing the name of the variable in a preset string, it demenstrates what a method would be used for.

+Methods are designed to easily use the same function with any instance of a struct.
+This example shows that both "new_car", and "another_one" could use the function "print_name" via dot notation.

+You can think of methods in a similar way to the "name" variable, as every car will have a ".name", they will also have a ".print_name()".
+A use case example of when a method could be useful is hashing a password before saving, or calling an api to get rating data.

+## Conclusion

+Structs are a very useful feature in Go.
+It may not be the most used, but it will definetly make your life easier when needing to store data of different types together.
+If they seem complex remember, it is just an accumulation of what we have learned up to this point.
+The data it is saving is no different then the normal types, it follows the same rules, it is just in a place that can be combined with other data.